-Oh, answer boxes.
+Oh, featured snippets.
 Position 0 for the majority of its existence has been mystifying as Google seems to reserve this spot for websites that just happen to get lucky.
-However, as more answer boxes are appearing in SERPs, we as marketers have the opportunity to obtain these highly coveted positions.
+However, as more featured snippets, especially answer boxes, are appearing in SERPs, we as marketers have the opportunity to obtain these highly coveted positions.

 In this post, I’ll share how answer boxes first came about, why formatting is crucial for answer boxes and lastly, a real-life example of how Seer has helped a client appear in position 0.